 - (a) If you have difficulties paying your bill, you should contact us as soon as possible.
 We will provide you with information about payment options and/or any other applicable entitlements. - (b) If your premises are outside Victoria, then: - (i) if you are a residential customer and have told us that you have difficulty paying your bill, we must offer you the option of paying your bill under a payment plan.
-However, we are not obliged to do so if you have had 2 payment plans cancelled due to non-payment in the previous 12 months or have been convicted of an offence involving the illegal use of energy in the previous 2 years (unless you are affected by family violence and the non-payment or illegal use of energy were partly or wholly caused by someone else); and - (ii) additional protections may be available to you under our customer hardship policy, our family violence policy and under the National Energy Retail Law and the Rules if you are experiencing payment difficulties due to hardship or are affected by family violence.
-Our customer hardship policy and family violence policy are available on our website.
+However, we are not obliged to do so if you have had 2 payment plans cancelled due to nonpayment in the previous 12 months or have been convicted of an offence involving the illegal use of energy in the previous 2 years; and - (ii) additional protections may be available to you under our Customer Hardship Policy and under the National Energy Retail Law and the Rules if you are a customer experiencing payment difficulties due to hardship.
+A copy of our Customer Hardship Policy is available on our website.